Emma Kaufman: Biography

 In 1918, Emma was appointed to the position of Associate General Secretary for the Tokyo YWCA, acting as a representative of the Canadian YWCA and declining a salary, as she did with all of her YWCA positions.
 Ms. Kaufman introduced camping as well as other activities.
 Girls were able to learn democratic principles and cooperation skills.
 Physical education instructors were brought in from the US which started to raise awareness for Japanese girls physical schooling.
-The Kaufman family had made their fortune in rubber, and from her inheritance she donated money to the YWCA organization at Kyoto and Nagoya; she built an apartment for Y staff, sponsored 27 young Japanese women for studying abroad, and brought 12 from the USA and Canada to work at the Japanese Y.
+The Kaufman family had made their fortune in rubber, and from her inheritance she donated money to the YWCA organization at Kyoto and Nagoya; she built an apartment for Y staff, sponsored 27 young Japanese women for studying abroad, and brought 12 from the US and Canada to work at the Japanese Y.

 The Second World War prompted Kaufman to resign from her work at the Tokyo Y resulting in the donation of her home in the city and two cottages at Karuizawa Lake to the organization.
 Back in Canada she involved herself in the plight of Japanese-Canadians, many of whom were taken from their West Coast homes during the war and transported to camps on the prairies and in Ontario.
-She also worked to support other people displaced by the way, including Gregory Baum, a Jewish-born Christian refugee interned as a German and later shipped to Canada, whom she sponsored so that he could attend university.
+She also worked to support other people displaced by the war, including Gregory Baum, a Jewish-born Christian refugee interned as a German and later shipped to Canada, whom she sponsored so that he could attend university.
 Kaufman remained an executive committee member of the YWCA after her work in Japan and spent the rest of her life in Toronto, Ontario.
 In addition to her continued involvement with the YWCA she help positions within the Canadian Institute of International Affairs and the Canadian Institute on Public Affairs.
 She also played active role in the establishment of a Japanese Cultural Center in Toronto.